kaiserpreusse/graphio/docs/index.rst

 multiple sets of nodes and relationships and loads them to Neo4j.
 A common example is parsing a set of Excel files to create a Neo4j prototype.
 Graphio only loads data, it is not meant for querying Neo4j and returning data.

+Graphio can serialize data to JSON and CSV files.
+This is useful for debugging and for storing graph ready data sets.

-Graphio works with :class:`~graphio.NodeSet` and :class:`~graphio.RelationshipSet` classes which are groups of nodes and relationships with similiar properties.
+The primary interface are :class:`~graphio.NodeSet` and :class:`~graphio.RelationshipSet` classes which are groups of nodes and relationships with similiar properties.
 Graphio can load these data sets to Neo4j using :code:`CREATE` or :code:`MERGE` operations.

-Graphio uses py2neo in several places.
-Part of the bulk data loading logic developed for graphio was merged into py2neo.
-While py2neo is a comprehensive Neo4j library including object-graph mapping, graphio is made to quickly build a Neo4j database from existing data sets.
+Graphio uses the official `Neo4j Python driver <https://neo4j.com/docs/api/python-driver/current/>`_ to connect to Neo4j.

+..  warning:: Graphio was initially built on top of `py2neo <https://py2neo.org/2021.1/>`_ which is not actively maintained anymore.
+The most recent version of py2neo still works with graphio but this is not supported anymore.
+Please switch to the official Neo4j Python driver.

 Version